CloudCannon/Marketing-Site/src/_posts/2020-07-22-cloudcannon-app-scheduled-maintenance.md

 image_featured: false
 ---

 This migration was completed within 2.5 hours.
-No hosting was effected during this time.
-No issues occured and service is back to normal.
+Hosting was unaffected during this time.
+No issues occurred and service is back to normal.
 Thank you for your patience.

 ---